 It’s a good idea to start seeing a gynecologist before you need medical treatment.
 In fact, many doctors recommend girls between the ages of 13-15 start visiting their gynecologist for yearly consultations in order to develop a solid, trusting doctor-patient relationship.
 Even if you are past this age but you have yet to have your first exam, call your gynecologist to set up a time to talk and discuss any concerns or questions you have.
 You don’t need a medical reason—your gynecologist wants you to be healthy, and information is the first step in making sure that happens.

 Hopefully, this list has helped prepare you for your first gynecological appointment.
 If you have any other questions or concerns that were not covered here, do not hesitate to call your gynecologist—they will be happy to answer any questions you have.
-And if you are local to the Houston area, consider reaching out to Dr. Evans for your first appointment.
-In her care, you can know your best interest, safety, and comfort are her top priorities.
+If you are located in the Houston area, consider contacting Dr. Evans for your initial appointment.
+Under her care, you can be assured that your well-being, safety, and comfort are her foremost priorities.

 You can reach her office by calling (281) 277-7721 today!